 Lots of people have gone vegan these days.
 The vegan diet is touted for being healthy for the body and the planet, and some of those who have gone vegan report weight loss, glowing skin, and lots of energy.
 When thinking of a vegan diet, images of fruits and vegetables come to mind easily.
 You might think of going vegan as being “on a diet”, as you might think you are going to cut your calories.
 But, did you know that many vegan foods are actually pretty high in calories?
 This article will give you a long list of examples of these foods so you can be aware as you are planning your diet if you choose to go vegan.

 Let’s start off by saying that there’s nothing wrong with consuming high-calorie foods.
 Many of the high-calorie foods on the list below are rich in nutrients.
 In fact, when I select foods, I generally pay very little attention to the calorie content.
-Instead, I look at the ingredients list, as well as at the content of various nutrients, such as saturated fat, sodium, cholesterol and added sugar (we should limit these in the diet), as well as unsaturated fat, fiber, protein, and vitamins and minerals (important for health).
+Instead, I look at the ingredients list, as well as at the content of various components of the diet, such as saturated fat, sodium, cholesterol and added sugar (we should limit these in the diet), as well as unsaturated fat, fiber, protein, and vitamins and minerals (important for health).
 High-calorie foods can be part of a diet for weight loss as well.

 It’s good, however, to have a general understanding of which foods are high and low in calories.
 A healthy diet has a mix of these foods–fruits and vegetables (generally low in calories in comparison to other foods) are important, as well as foods from all other food groups, some of which may be higher in calories.
 You’ll also want to note that high-calorie foods are often rich in fat, as fat provides more calories per gram than protein and carbohydrate.
 In this article, I’ll name foods from all the food groups that are generally higher in calories than others, including some fruits and vegetables.